Pik-Fix: Restoring and Colorizing Old Photos: Abstract

 \section{Abstract}

 Restoring and inpainting the visual memories that are present, but often impaired, in old photos remains an intriguing but unsolved research topic.
 Decades-old photos often suffer from severe and commingled degradation such as cracks, defocus, and color-fading, which are difficult to treat individually and harder to repair when they interact.
 Deep learning presents a plausible avenue, but the lack of large-scale datasets of old photos makes addressing this restoration task very challenging.
-Here we present a novel reference-based end-to-end learning framework that is able to both repair and colorize old and degraded pictures.
-Our proposed framework consists of three modules: a restoration sub-network that conducts restoration from degradations, a similarity sub-network that performs color histogram matching and color transfer, and a colorization subnet that learns to predict the chroma elements of images that have been conditioned on chromatic reference signals.
-The overall system makes use of color histogram priors from reference images, which greatly reduces the need for large-scale training data.
-We have also created a first-of-a-kind public dataset of real old photos that are paired with ground truth ``pristine'' photos that have been that have been manually restored by PhotoShop experts.
+Here we present a novel reference-based end-to-end learning framework that is able to both repair and colorize old, degraded pictures.
+Our proposed framework consists of three modules: a restoration sub-network that conducts restoration from degradations, a similarity network that performs color histogram matching and color transfer, and a colorization subnet that learns to predict the chroma elements of images conditioned on chromatic reference signals.
+The overall system makes uses of color histogram priors from reference images, which greatly reduces the need for large-scale training data.
+We have also created a first-of-a-kind public dataset of real old photos that are paired with ground truth ``pristine'' photos that have been manually restored by PhotoShop experts.
 We conducted extensive experiments on this dataset and synthetic datasets, and found that our method significantly outperforms previous state-of-the-art models using both qualitative comparisons and quantitative measurements.
+The code is available at \url{https://github.com/DerrickXuNu/Pik-Fix}.